The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

 And so he is the mediator of a new covenant, so that those who are called may receive the eternal inheritance he has promised, since he died to set them free from the violations committed under the first covenant.
 For where there is a will, the death of the one who made it must be proven.
 For a will takes effect only at death, since it carries no force while the one who made it is alive.
 (Hebrews 9:15-17 NET)

 Nevertheless, Jesus the God-Man entered Heaven to take His rightful place at the right hand of the throne of God the Father.
-He is the one being in the universe that is uniquely qualified to be the mediator (Isaiah 42:6,7) between God and man.
+He is the one being in the universe who is uniquely qualified to be the mediator (Isaiah 42:6,7) between God and man.
 In addition, He is the executor that probates His own Last Will and Testament (aka, the New Covenant), which became effective upon His death on the cross.

 Forgiveness Demands Blood